 13. Debtors due from group companies/firms.

-Financial Indicators covers present and their projections.
+Financial Indicators cover the present and their projections.
 The following ratios are to be examined for actual and future projections for the period of repayment of the loan.

-v.
-Fixed asset coverage ratio for term loan.
+(v).
+Fixed asset coverage ratio for a term loan.

 Calculation of DSCR (Debt Service Coverage Ratio):